 Beyond its impressive curriculum, the DLIFLC shows cooperation between branches of the government and educational establishments.
 Initializing similar relationships is a great idea for innovation in the private sector.
 Seek out long-term connections with educational institutions and utilize the highly-educated people that come out of the system.
 These new employees will be trained in specific skill sets and possess the kind of mindset necessary to pursue further innovation.

-In short, use independent research to increase creativity, set the highest goals you can based on the resources you have, repurpose old innovative products with new processes, and collaborate with educational and nonprofit organizations to provide training.
+In short, use independent research to increase creativity, set the highest goals you can base on the resources you have, repurpose old innovative products with new processes, and collaborate with educational and nonprofit organizations to provide training.
 These tools will push your innovative process over the edge, helping you aim high while taking advantage of the wider world of innovation around you.

 What are some of your processes of innovation?
 For information on innovation audits, consulting, and creative collaboration, contact me today.